-Amy Stewart is the New York Times best-selling author of ten books, including Girl Waits with Gun and the rest of the Kopp Sisters series, which are based on the true story of one of America’s first female deputy sheriffs and her two rambunctious sisters.
+Amy Stewart is the New York Times best-selling author books including the most recent, Miss Kopp Investigates and the rest of the Kopp Sisters series, which are based on the true story of one of America’s first female deputy sheriffs and her two rambunctious sisters.
 The books are in development with Amazon Studios for a television series, and have sold over 1 million copies worldwide.

 Amy has won a National Endowment for the Arts fellowship, the American Horticulture Society’s Book Award, and an International Association of Culinary Professionals Food Writing Award.
 In 2012, she was invited to be the first Tin House Writer-in-Residence, a partnership with Portland State University, where she corrupted young minds in the MFA program.

 Amy travels the country as a highly sought-after public speaker whose spirited lectures have inspired and entertained audiences at college campuses such as Cornell and Harvard, corporate offices like Google (where she served tequila and nearly broke the Internet), conferences and book festivals, Community Reads Programs and libraries nationwide.

 She lives in Portland with her husband Scott Brown, a rare book dealer.
 They own an independent bookstore called Eureka Books, which is so independent that it lives in California while they live in Oregon.